 1. The topic of cheating makes them jittery

 This is probably one of the biggest body language signs of a cheat to look out for.
-If they've cheated, or feel as though you're close to uncovering their infidelity, then even the mere topic of cheating can be enough to throw them into a fit of subconscious confessions.
+If they've cheated, or feel as though you're close to uncovering their infidelity, then even the mere topic of cheating on his girlfriend can be enough to throw them into a fit of subconscious confessions.

 A plotline in a movie you're both watching about a cheating wife might have them tensing their face muscles and staring unblinkingly ahead.
 You telling them about a friend's affair may see them avoiding eye contact and fiddling with their clothes.